TQ-Ba0/Project_BDS/README.md

 - Use Selenium and BeautifulSoup to crawl real estate data from the website https://batdongsan.com.vn/.
 Optimize the runtime by implementing multithreading in Selenium.
 - Raw data after being retrieved from the web is stored in Cassandra.
 After processing the data, the data is stored in MySQL for analysis..
 - Both the above processes are automated and managed by Apache Airflow.
 In case of errors in any process, automatic email notifications are sent.
-- Analyze the real estate situation in Ho Chi Minh City, identifying areas with high sales and rentals, and comparing price differences.
-- Create a dashboard for buying and renting in Ho Chi Minh City.
+- use Power Bi to create a dashboard for buying and renting in Ho Chi Minh and Ha Noi City.
 ## Technologies
   - Programing language: Python(selenium, beautifullsoup,pyspark), SQL
   - Database: MySQL, Cassandra